UCL/rsd-cppcourse/session2/11references.md

 Exercise: returning vectors as references
 -----------------------------------------

 As an exercise, you should now modify your code to ensure that if you return vectors, you do so with a const reference.

-Our solution is tagged with `v1.6`
+Our solution for this exercise is tagged as [`v1.6`](https://github.com/UCL/rsd-cppcourse-example/tree/v1.6)

+Have a look at my [changes](https://github.com/UCL/rsd-cppcourse-example/compare/v1.5...v1.6)